guide

 21 November 2021 | Stephen Marcus

 The thermostat: for many of us, it’s a hotly-debated topic in the colder months.
 We all want to ward off the cold, but the ideal temperature can mean something different to everyone.
-One person’s nice and toasty is another’s icy-cold!
+Because everyone’s experience of temperature can be slightly different.
+One person’s “warm” could be another’s “chilly”.

 These different expectations can be tricky to negotiate.
 And it’s not just that you need to make sure everyone you live with is happy.
-You also need to keep an eye on your energy use, to keep your energy bills and carbon footprint as small as they can be.
+Keeping an eye on your energy use can also help lower your bills and your carbon footprint.

-In this article, we give you the basics on the ideal room temperature – from how to decide on the best setting for different rooms, to ways to improve your energy-efficiency, with advice on heating your home economically and sustainably.
+In this article, we give you the basics on the ideal room temperature.
+You’ll learn the best settings for each room, how to improve your energy-efficiency, and get advice on heating your home economically and sustainably.

 A quick introduction to room temperature